Waterproof concrete is a necessary requirement in many situations.

 They can also absorb moisture to a certain depth if they are exposed to it permanently or under high pressure.
 The water resistance of the concrete also depends on how well it has already dried and hardened.

 Fresh, wet concrete is more susceptible to repeated irrigation than completely “finished” concrete, which can be worked on house, garden, bridge, office building and factory hall.

 Explaining first that it is the cement, we can say that this, cement is a binder used in the mixing and tempering of concrete.
 Is part of the mixture that contains the concrete.

 Sand, gravel, crushed stone or chippings are used as aggregates.
 Additional admixtures and additives are added to this basic mixture depending on the construction or DIY project.

 If you want to make the concrete waterproof, you can buy various admixtures and types of cement on the market to keep the moisture away from the finished building material as much as possible.

 These additional ingredients for the composite material have one advantage: they ensure water resistance at every point of the component.
 This means that the concrete is still waterproofed even if the upper layers have flaked off.

-However, water and dirt can continue to accumulate in the superficial pores and microorganisms can multiply.
-Thus bacteria have the possibility to attack the component and moss, lichen, algae and other harmful growths are formed.
-This occurs all the more the more the unsealed and hardened surface is damaged.
+Thus, bacteria have the possibility to attack the component and as a result mosses, lichens, algae and other harmful organisms will grow.
+This happens the more the unsealed and hardened surface is damaged.

 Concrete sealing for smooth, water-resistant surfaces